andreireporter13/ScrapyCrawlers/README.md

 with the site's category; if they match, we proceed with scraping.
 Note that the XML file may not be instantly updated with changes in the site's category.

-If none of these methods proves effective, we resort to using Playwright or Selenium to interact directly with the web page
+If none of these methods proves effective, we resort to using Playwright or Selenium to interact directly with the web page.

 ![Scrapy](./project_photo/photo_presentation.png)